DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-12.md

 If it is possible, as much as it is up to you, be at peace with all men.

 ###### v19
 Don't seek revenge yourselves, beloved, but give place to God's wrath.
-For it is written, "Vengeance belongs to me; I will repay, says the Lord."
+For [[Deut-32#v35|it is written]], "Vengeance belongs to me; I will repay, says the Lord."

 ###### v20
 Therefore "If your enemy is hungry, feed him.
 If he is thirsty, give him a drink; for in doing so, you will heap coals of fire on his head."